voxeltycoon/docs/docs/guides/script-mods/adding-onclick-event-to-a-notification.md

 <br>

 Obviously this is not a very clear name.
 Lets start with renaming *Class1* and give it the name *"Main"*.
-The reason for this name is that usually the first class in your project will be your main class that manages and executes everything else.
+The reason for this name is that usually the first class in your project will be your main class which manages and executes everything else.
 Of course you are free to call it whatever, it is not required to be named *"Main"* for the mod to work, just make sure the name represents the function of this class.

 To rename the class, right click on *Class1* in your Solution Explorer and select *Rename*.